KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** Redrob41

-**Description:** Redrob is a quiet legend within the scene, who disappears for years and pops back up with projects nobody expects but which become instant classics.
-Welcome to the latest.
-This mod is an upscale of virtually all NPC textures in the game, including aliens and some creatures.
+**Description:** This mod is an upscale of virtually all NPC textures in the game, including aliens and some creatures.
 But that's not all—Rob is skilled with texture work, and although this package uses AI as a base, he's gone over it by hand and corrected, adjusted, and in some cases entirely retextured parts of the textures to eliminate hallucinations, burring or fuzziness, and preserve the original aesthetic of the texture.
 What's more, Rob's forte is modeling, and he's included a huge series of model adjustments and fixes along with this package which fixes various rendering issues.
 I can't recommend this package highly enough.

 **Category & Tier:** Graphics Improvement / 1 - Essential